confluentinc/ksqldb-recipes/docs/real-time-analytics/location-based-alerting/index.md

 ### ksqlDB code

 This application compares merchant and mobile user geolocation data to produce user proximity alerts.
 Initially, merchant data is sourced from a database and contains a [Geohash](https://en.wikipedia.org/wiki/Geohash) value per merchant.
-This data is streamed from a source database and loaded into a ksqlDB table keyed by the Geohash to a defined precision (length of the hash).
-User location data is streamed from mobile devices and joined to the merchant table by the Geohash.
-Locations events that match are published into a "raw" alerts stream, which are further refined using the ksqlDB scalar function `GEO_LOCATION`.
-This produces a final result of  `promo_alerts` containing user and merchant data with geolocation information.
+This data is streamed from a source database and loaded into a ksqlDB table, keyed by the Geohash to a defined precision (the length of the hash).
+User location data is streamed from mobile devices and is joined to the merchant table by the Geohash.
+Location events that match are published to a "raw" alerts stream, which is further refined using the ksqlDB scalar function `GEO_LOCATION`.
+This produces a final result of `promo_alerts`, which contains user and merchant data with geolocation information.

 --8<-- "docs/shared/ksqlb_processing_intro.md"